puffyCid/artemis-api/artemis-docs/docs/Artifacts/Application Artifacts/syncthing.md

 Syncthing is a popular open source peer to peer file synchronization application.
 It can be used to save and share files to a remote devices.

-Artemis supports parsing Syncthing logs on Linux platforms.
+Artemis supports parsing Syncthing logs on Linux and macOS platforms.

-# Collection
+## Collection

 You have to use the artemis [api](../../API/overview.md) in order to collect Syncthing client data